TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 But the Nightsong immediately comforts her:

 > Not what will happen - what will you do.
 Your past is not yet lost.
 Your future is not yet fixed.
-Lay o hand on me in friendship, not-quite-Sharran, and I will fight the battle that has been waiting for me this last century.
+Lay your hand on me in friendship, not-quite-Sharran, and I will fight the battle that has been waiting for me this last century.
 Then - oh then, we will have much to discuss.

 Shadowheart complies, and the Nightsong is freed.